About

 In 2012, Orange Milk released Sweets' seminal "Engines of Joy" album to critical acclaim, Impose Magazine calling it "a tape of mysterious honesty; purely experimental, forward thinking, disturbing and beautiful, showcasing a raw, personal and mystical vision."

-Since then, he has released numerous highly creative and adventurous albums in a variety of genres.
+Since then, he has released numerous creative and adventurous albums in a variety of genres.

-His work has been featured in an exhibit at New York Public Library and been lauded by such publications as Wire, Tiny Mix Tapes, and National Geographic Indonesia.
+His work has been featured in an exhibit at New York Public Library of the Performing Arts, and been lauded by such publications as Wire, Tiny Mix Tapes, and National Geographic Indonesia.